 OPIRG McMaster

 Hamilton Farm Crawl

-As part of our mission to provide educational opportunities to help people learn about sustainable gardening practices, we run a variety of community programming.
-Currently, we are working with the McMaster Children’s hospital and the McMaster SUSTAIN 1S03 Introduction to Sustainability course.
-Through our learn to garden workshops, garden tours and curriculum development, we hope to decrease barriers to food justice education in Hamilton.
+As part of our mission to provide educational opportunities in sustainable gardening, we offer a variety of community programming.
+Currently, we’re collaborating with McMaster Children’s Hospital, INSPIRE 3EL3: Experiential Learning Opportunities, the Student Wellness Centre, and the SUSTAIN 1S03: Introduction to Sustainability course.
+Through 'Learn to Garden' workshops, garden tours, and curriculum development, we aim to reduce barriers to food justice education in Hamilton.

+OPIRG McMaster